 Example scenario: You set up a webhook in your Kentico Kontent project with

 https://myapp.com/webhook as the webhook URL address.
 When published content is changed in the project, your app receives a message with metadata about the modified content.
 Based on the information in the message, your app can determine whether to update the search index with new content or delete content that was archived in the Kentico Kontent project.

 Learn how to integrate a search service into your app from worked examples in our blog posts.

-- Searching content with HawksearchOpens in a new window – presents how to connect Hawksearch to Kontent by showing how to request and display search results.
+- Hawksearch's Integration Will Refine Your Search ExperienceOpens in a new window – presents how to connect Hawksearch to Kontent by showing how to request and display search results.

-- Searching content with Azure SearchOpens in a new window – shows how you can use Azure Functions, Azure Search, and webhooks in a .NET web app.
+- How to Integrate Azure Cognitive Search with Kentico KontentOpens in a new window – shows how you can use Azure Cognitive Search with webhooks in a .NET web app.

 In-app filtering can work well for smaller web applications and single page applications (SPAs).
 For example, if you have a smaller project (up to 100 content items) and don't need a robust search, you can cache the content from your Kentico Kontent project in your app and filter it during the app's runtime.